Photoshop Elements lets you control how you print your photos. You can print photos, contact sheets, and picture packages.

 - Choose one of the following options from the Select Type Of Print drop-down list:

-- Picture Package Arrange photos in various layouts and frames (borders for individual photos)
+- Picture Package: Arrange photos in various layouts and frames (borders for individual photos).
+Selecting this option opens Element Organizer for further process.
+For details, see Printing photos.

-- Contact Sheet Automatically arrange selected photos in a single-column or multi-column layout.
+- Contact Sheet: Automatically arrange selected photos in a single-column or multicolumn layout.
+Selecting this option opens Element Organizer for further process.
+For details, see Printing photos.

 You can print the date, caption, and filename by selecting the following options: